OPSEC is an abbreviation for Operations Security.

 Loose lips sink ships.
 Ever had that one before?

 I am speaking very broadly and generically.
 But I’m trying to explain how information can spread beyond your circle of trust, even inadvertently.

 So how do you maintain good OPSEC?
 When it comes to certain things that may be better off ‘secret’, then maybe it’s best that you be very careful who you say ‘anything’ to.. if at all.

-I’m not presenting a ‘paranoid’ type of suggested behavior, but I am suggesting that some things should be on a ‘need to know’ basis, and only YOU know what those things are.
+I’m not presenting a ‘paranoid’ type of suggested behavior.
+Rather, I am suggesting that some things should be on a ‘need to know’ basis.
+Only YOU know what those things are.